Skip to main content

 • Customer Segment - Customer segment determined based on RFM analysis by Data Octopus

-• Clients Quantity - Number of clients assigned to a given segment
+• Clients Quantity - Number of customers assigned to a given segment

 • Clients Quantity Share - Percentage share of the segment in the entire customer base

-• Avg Days Since First Order - Average number of days elapsed since the first order of customers in the segment
+• Avg Days Since First Order - Average number of days that have elapsed since the first order of customers in the segment

-• Avg Days Since Last Order - Average number of days elapsed since the last order of customers in the segment
+• Avg Days Since Last Order - Average number of days that have elapsed since the last order of customers in the segment

 • Avg Min Product Net Price - Average net price of the cheapest product purchased by customers in the segment